srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/problem-statement.md

 [  5]   0.00-10.00  sec   363 KBytes   298 Kbits/sec    0             sender
 [  5]   0.00-10.00  sec   363 KBytes   298 Kbits/sec                  receiver
 ```
-In addition to iperf results users can monitor throughput of `leaf1/2` links using grafana dashboard:
+In addition to iperf results, users can monitor the throughput of `leaf1/2`` links using grafana dashboard:
 [![grafana](https://gitlab.com/rdodin/pics/-/wikis/uploads/99b290ba11971cc683f221655336ff23/image.png)](https://gitlab.com/rdodin/pics/-/wikis/uploads/99b290ba11971cc683f221655336ff23/image.png)

 This visualization tells us that `client1` hashed its single stream[^1] over `client1:eth2` interface that connects to `leaf2:e1-1`.
 On the "Leaf2 e1-1 throughput" panel in the bottom right we see incoming traffic that indicates data is flowing in via this interface.

-Next we see that `leaf2` used its `e1-50` interface to send data over to a spine layer, through which it reaches `client2` side[^2].
+Next, we see that `leaf2` used its `e1-50` interface to send data over to a spine layer, through which it reaches `client2` side[^2].

 ### Load balancing on the client side
-Next, it is interesting to verify that client can utilize both links in its `bond0` interface, since our L2 EVPN service uses all-active multihoming mode for the ethernet segment.
+Next, it is interesting to verify that client can utilize both links in its `bond0` interface since our L2 EVPN service uses an all-active multihoming mode for the ethernet segment.
 To test that we need to tell iperf to use at least two parallel streams; that is what `-P` flag is for.

 With the following command we start two parallel streams, 200 Kbps bitrate each, and this time for 20 seconds.